facelessuser/coloraide/docs/src/markdown/colors/hct.md

 precision to better support not only sRGB, but other wide gamut color spaces such as: Display P3, Rec.
 2020, A98 RGB, etc.

-//// note | Conversion Limitations
+> [!note] Conversion Limitations
-Extreme colors, like those in ProPhoto RGB that fall outside the visible spectrum, may be difficult to round trip with the same high accuracy as other colors well inside the visible spectrum.
-These colors naturally stress the CAM16 color model and make approximation from HCT even more difficult.
-With that said, most color spaces within the visible spectrum should convert reasonably well.
+> Extreme colors, like those in ProPhoto RGB that fall outside the visible spectrum, may be difficult to round trip
+> with the same high accuracy as other colors well inside the visible spectrum.
+These colors naturally stress the CAM16
+> color model and make approximation from HCT even more difficult.
+With that said, most color spaces within the visible
-////
+> spectrum should convert reasonably well.

 [Learn more](https://material.io/blog/science-of-color-design).
 ///